The School of Nursing is committed to providing a quality education for students seeking a one-year certificate in practical nursing.

 For students to remain in the nursing sequence, they need to meet the following conditions:

 Practical nursing courses are sequential, and there is limited space in some courses.
-When a student wishes to be readmitted into the nursing sequence of courses after having a withdrawal or failure in a previously enrolled course, the student must apply for readmission to the department coordinator.
+When a student wishes to be readmitted into the nursing sequence of courses after having a withdrawal or failure in a previously enrolled course, the student must apply for readmission to the department coordinator two months prior to the course that they wished to be admitted.
+This does not guarantee re-admission to the program.
 Based on review of your record, you may need to retake nursing courses to update knowledge.
 Readmission for PN 122/126 Medical-Surgical Nursing I must be received before November 1st.
 Readmission requests for PN 132/136 Maternal/Child Nursing must be received by March 1st of the year before requested readmission.

-The practical nursing student who is seeking readmission will be required to demonstrate proficiency in a series of nursing procedures that are part of the last successfully completed clinical nursing course.
+The practical nursing student who is seeking readmission may be required to demonstrate proficiency in a series of nursing procedures that were part of the last successfully completed clinical nursing course.